 There are also other varieties of rye beers across the world, including the Finnish sahti which is made with rye, wild yeast and juniper berries.

-This is the reason why light condiments, such as olive oil, isn’t ideal on rye bread.
-Instead, try mustard on rye bread, and you’ll get a balance of both strong flavors.
+But regardless, a good tip is to stay away from pairing light condiments, such as olive oil, with rye bread.
+Instead, try mustard (or just salted butter) and you’ll find a better balance of strong flavors.

 Rye also add spiciness to beer and whiskey.
 However, brewers must be careful, as rye can be a dominant flavor and should be used sparingly.